priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | newName | No  |   | New name of group |
 | imageUrl | No  |   | image url of the group |

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user on behalf of which application admin want to change group name.
 Pass either groupId or clientGroupId.

 **Response**: Response Json with success status :-